Doorsteps: New Beginnings

 Much nicer people: “The people here are so much nicer than at school.
 The culture is quieter than at school, and it's peaceful.”

-• 103 young people built and strengthened skills and self-confidence, with a Young Leaders’ programme developing peer mentors.
+• 103 young people built and strengthened skills and self-confidence, with a Young Leaders’ programme developing nine peer mentors.

 • Library lessons, Book Club Next Gen and Story Club gave young people opportunities to explore reading, as well as express themselves through writing and debate.